sig-gis/SEPAL-CEO/docs_OpenMRV/deforestSMFM.rst

 2. Install the package via the SEPAL Terminal

-   1. Navigate to your SEPAL **Terminal**
+   1. Navigate to your SEPAL **Terminal**.
-   2. Start a new instance or  join your current instance
+   2. Start a new instance or  join your current instance.<<<what does joining mean>>>
-   3. Clone the deforest github repository to you SEPAL account
+   3. Clone the deforest github repository to you SEPAL account.
     ``` git clone https://github.com/smfm-project/deforest ```
    4. Return to the SMFM notebook and repeat step 1.